-The final subsection then lists a number of general considerations as to how the field(s) can facilitate effective quantitative model comparison.
+We have also overhauled Section 5.2, where we list a number of general considerations as to how the field(s) can facilitate effective quantitative model comparisons.
 This subsection presents revised and clarified content that was already present in the previous version.
 Our recommendations boil down to the whens and wheres of exposure and test: i.e., after how much exposure to test (when), whether to test repeatedly with intervening additional exposure (when), and the location of exposure and test stimuli in the acoustic space (where).
 We now are also state more clearly what challenges will have to be overcome for this approach to be informative.

+We have added a new conclusion section (as requested by R1)

+In addition to these edits to general discussion, we have also added three additional simulations at the end of Section 4 (4.3 Summary).
+These simulations consider three distinct, empirically attested, ways in which a phonetic contrast in L2-accented speech deviates from what is expected in L1-accented speech (= cases of contrast reduction, shift, collapse).
+The effects of these L2-accent characteristics undergird the importance of considering underlying phonetic cue distributions in examining adaptive speech perception.
+We hope that these additional demonstrations will help bring home the point about the significance of predicting when and where adaptive shifts should occur.

 (3) Shorten the manuscript and make it more accessible.
-Both reviewers mentioned that the manuscript was long and challenging to read/review.
-The manuscript bridges research from three theorical perspectives that have largely proceeded in separation and draws on two lines of experimental research, while combining behavioral, neuroimaging, and computational findings.
-Additionally, some of the reviewers’ questions and suggestions required that we clarify contributions that were not previously clear in the paper, adding content.
-While we have thus not been able to reduce the length of the manuscript, we believe the revised manuscript is more accessible and clearer about its contributions.
-With very few exceptions, we have also implemented all of the reviewers’ specific suggestions.
+Both reviewers mentioned that the length of the manuscript could limit its uptake.
+While we concur with the reviewers, we also believe that the length is justified given that the manuscript bridges research from three theorical perspectives that have largely proceeded in separation and draws on two lines of experimental research, while combining behavioral, neuroimaging, and computational findings.
+Additionally, some of the reviewers’ questions and suggestions helped us clarify significant contributions of the approach, which inevitably increased the contents.
+Thus the current manuscript is not much shorter than the original submission.
+However, through carefully addressing the reviewers’ comments, we have made efforts to increase its accessibility and clarity.
 Specifically, we have:

-Restructured the introduction.
-For example, we had moved the introduction of the experimental paradigms for the two case studies from the introduction to the sections where they become relevant (3 and 4).
+Streamlined and simplified the introduction.
+Most notably, we had moved the introduction of the experimental paradigms for the two case studies from the introduction to the sections where they become relevant (Sections 3 and 4).

-Restructured the general discussion in a way that emphasizes specific directions for future research.
+Restructured the general discussion in a way that specific directions for future research are easier to identify.

 Simplified the change model for decision-making, shortening its presentation (Section 2).
 We also made minor simplifications to the normalization model.
-These changes numerically change some of the results of our case studies (as would any re-run of the models, as they are probabilistic).
+These changes have numerically changed some of the results of our case studies (as would any re-run of the models, as they are probabilistic).
 The qualitative patterns and our main argument remain unchanged.

-Moved technical details into footnotes or the Supplementary Information (this mostly affected Section 2, with smaller changes in Sections 3 and 4).
-As suggested by the editor, this includes some of the formulas from Section 2.
-If further cuts are required, we could move most of Section 2 into the SI.
+Moved some of the technical details into footnotes or the supplementary information (this mostly affected Section 2, with smaller changes in Sections 3 and 4).
+As suggested by the editor, these edits decreased the amount of the formulas from Section 2.
+If further cuts are required, we could move most of Section 2 into the supplementary information.
 However, both in our conversations with experimenters, and in our own experience reading computational papers, we often feel the frustration that comes with a lack of shared backgrounds.
 As an attempt to bridge the gap between computational and experimental research, we have deliberately kept the somewhat tutorial-like style of Section 2.
 We hope that the relatively verbose exposition of our framework can serve that purpose.
 We have also tried to further improve our figures and animations to that end.